org-roam/org-roam/doc/templating.md

 Org-roam's template definitions also extend org-capture's template syntax, to allow prefilling of strings.
-In many scenarios, `org-roam-capture` is passed a mapping between variables and strings.
+In many scenarios, `org-roam--capture` is passed a mapping between variables and strings.
 For example, during `org-roam-insert`, a title is prompted for.
 If the title doesn't already exist, we would like to create a new file, without prompting for the title again.